Cardinal-Cryptography/contracts/upgradability/forward-call/README.md

 These examples show one of the ways of using forward calls to achieve smart contract upgradability.

+It does not follow a typical forward-call proxy pattern with a catch-all method, to see such a proxy take a look at: https://github.com/paritytech/ink/tree/master/examples/upgradeable-contracts/forward-calls.

 ## Forward call

 A cross-contract call which is executed in the context of an external contract, this execution won't read/write